 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-A question that comes up time and time again in the sewing forums is “Where are the best places to buy fabric?”.
+A question that comes up time and time again in the sewing forums is “What is the best online fabric store in the UK?”.
 During the pandemic, people have turned more and more to buying fabric online as they cannot buy in person.
-So here is a list of where to buy fabric online in the UK.
+So here is a list of best places to buy fabric in the UK.

 Buying fabric online may not be the easiest thing.
 Most sewing enthusiasts like to see the fabric, and feel the quality before they buy.
 But I have made plenty of online purchases and been pretty happy, so this list contains over 50 places from which I have purchased fabric.
-I am not an affiliate of all these sites, but I will try to give my honest opinions and tell you a little more about each shop, and let you decide for yourself.
+I am not an affiliate of all these sites, but I will try to give my honest opinions and tell you a little more about each shop.
+Then let you decide which is the best online fabric store in the UK for yourself.

 If possible, I would always advise you to get a sample before buying if possible.
 That way you know the feel of a fabric before your purchase what you need.
 However this isn’t always possible.